ulbri1lp/test-site-1/about.markdown

 permalink: /about/
 ---

 Just goofin around with this site.
-I am actually so ecited though I've been wanting to digitize my recipe collection and this seems like a very easy and accessible way to do so!
+I am actually so excited though I've been wanting to digitize my recipe collection and this seems like a very easy and accessible way to do so!